ovh/svfs/docs/FAQ.md

 need any extra local space.
 * An SVFS file is always a stream on the network.
 So you can play media content directly as a stream, seek to a specific part in the file and so on.
-These features also work whith encrypted content.
+These features also work with encrypted content.

 This is not the role of a network filesystem to chose how your data should be accessed : it should be consistent across operations.
 If you are looking for